Just Say “No!”

-Then the Second Round, an onslaught of insane, racing thoughts that go nowhere:
+Then the Second Round, an onslaught of insane, racing ruminating thoughts that go nowhere:

 Let me ask you a question, just you and me.
-DO YOU HONESTLY WANT TO DO THIS.
+Do you genuinely want to do this?
 Be honest.
+Why, or why not?

-Is the trio of Blame, Shame and Guilt guiding your decision?
-This trio (abbreviated to “B.S.” for convenience) only clouds judgement.
+Is the trio of blame, shame and guilt guiding your decision?
+This trio clouds judgement.
 And if this trio guides you routinely, you better find out why your life is governed by low-self esteem.
 Are you afflicted with this?

-Tell me, do you have a mind of your own?
-I mean, Hello In There!
+Do you have a mind of your own?
+I mean, hello in there!
 Having an identity crisis, are you?

-If something isn’t up your alley, if it makes you uncomfortable, repulses, overwhelms, demeans, brings on abdominal cramps, truly doesn’t appeal in some way, why are you going to do it?
+If something isn’t up your alley, if it makes you uncomfortable, repulses, overwhelms, can’t be done, demeans, brings on abdominal cramps, truly doesn’t appeal in some way, why are you going to do it?

-If you’re in touch with who you are and what you need, you can take a proud and consistent stand on just about any issue, and you won’t be prisoner to the endless whims, whining and (often obnoxiously strong) wills of others.
+If you’re in touch with who you are, and what you need, you can take a proud and consistent stand on just about any issue.
+You won’t be prisoner to the endless whims, whining and (often obnoxiously strong) wills of others.
 You will be Free!
 Liberated!

 Yes there are times when you have to “do it.”
 You know those times.
-If it’s the right, ethical and moral thing to do, of course you’ll do it.
-But those are rare cases.
+It’s the right, ethical and moral thing to do, so of course you’ll do it.
+If you can.

 In most cases, you can say “No.”

-And when you do say “No,” say it with grace, strength, and walk away.
-Get those shoulders straight, chin up, stomach in, squeeze and pull in the buttocks…oh, never mind!
+When you do say “No,” say it with grace, strength and good manners.
+Then get those shoulders straight, chin up, stomach in, squeeze and pull in the buttocks…right?

-Notice the sense of relief that pours over you when you finally make a decision that works for you.
+Notice the relief you feel when make a decision that works for you.
 Palpable!
 A huge weight off the brain!
 Why did you tax your brain in the first place?
 You knew the answer from the start!
-You just needed a few days to weigh all the pros and cons, to assess the wild ramblings in your brain, right?
+Now you can love and deal with it.

-Let’s be frank, shall we?
+Let’s be frank.
 You work hard for others, don’t you.
 You work hard for others day in, day out.
 Don’t deny or dismiss this.
 Why do you feel always feel obligated to please everyone but yourself?
 Don’t you like yourself ?
+Find out, here.

 So do it.
 Do it often, do it with head held high.
 Go on!

-I mean… Don’t do it.
-Feel GOOD about not doing it.
+And don’t do it.
+Feel good about not doing it.
 This is your (short) life to manage, enjoy and savour as best you can.